Density-Functional Theory on Graphs: Fermionic Hilbert space structures on graphs

-\begin{proof} We start by taking multi-indices $I=(i_1,\ldots,i_k,\ldots,i_N),I'=(i_1,\ldots,i'_k,\ldots,i_N)$ that just differ in one single entry.
+\begin{proof} We start by taking multi-indices $I=(i_1,\ldots,i_k,\ldots,\allowbreak i_N),I'=(i_1,\ldots,i'_k,\ldots,i_N)$ that just differ in one single entry.
 Then \be \langle e_I,H e_{I'} \rangle = \sum_{i,j} h_{ij} \langle \hat{a}_i e_I, \hat{a}_j e_{I'} \rangle = h_{i_k i'_k}, \ee so $I \sim I'$ on the fermionic graph if $i_k \sim i'_k$.
 Proving that $G(H)$ is connected can then be equivalently reformulated as a game-theoretical problem: Put $N$ pawns on the vertices $i\in I$ of $G(h)$, then each turn move one pawn along an edge where no vertex can be doubly occupied.
-Is it such possible to reach an arbitrary, different configuration $J=(j_1,\ldots,j_N)$?
+Is it possible to reach an arbitrary, different configuration $J=(j_1,\ldots,j_N)$ this way?
 In showing this, we first reduce $G(h)$ to a spanning tree \cite[Prop.~1.5.6]{diestel-graph-theory-book} with less edges.
-First, we create the desired configuration inside the outermost branches and then move inward on the tree inductively.
-This way, no pawn will block the movement of another.
-The collection of all turns yields a path between $I$ and $J$ and thus shows that $G(H)$ is connected. \end{proof}
+Then we conduct the following algorithm: By cutting a single edge, arbitrarily split the tree graph into two subgraphs, $G_1,G_2$, that are also always trees.
+If both subgraphs incidentally contain the correct number of pawns in order to fill the desired positions within them, repeat the algorithm for both of them.
+Else, let $G_1$ be the one that contains too many pawns that are instead missing in $G_2$.
+If necessary, make space in the treelike $G_2$ by moving pawns towards the leaves, which is always possible since this graph contains too little pawns.
+Then move the desired number of pawns from $G_1$ to $G_2$ along the cut edge in the original graph.
+Then again repeat the algorithm for the treelike subgraphs that still need to be adjusted.
+Since the considered subgraphs shrink continuously, the correct configuration will be eventually reached.
+The collection of all turns involved in this procedure yields a path between $I$ and $J$ and thus shows that $G(H)$ is connected. \end{proof}

 Note that this lemma cannot make any general statement about a Hamiltonian with an interaction term that is not diagonal, since that might disconnect the fermionic graph by adding a further term in \eqref{eq:H-matrix-el}.